Milana435/pxt-arcade/docs/advanced-stream.md

 ---

-* name: Ramping up the difficulty in Falling Bird
+* name: How to Make Minesweeper
-* description: Join Daryl, Joey, Richard, and Shannon as they continue remixing Falling Duck in MakeCode Arcade .
-This stream, we made the game start out easier and get more difficult the longer you play.
+* description: Join Richard, Shannon, and Vivian as we remake and remix the classic game: Minesweeper! but gopher themed.
+In this stream, we use the small tilemaps extension to make the board, and a bunch of sprites to cover it up.
+We also power through some recursion to make a flood fill!
+And it works!
-* youTubeId: d1yP5oa8zTU
+* youTubeId: jn3Y90l2bLE
 * youTubePlaylistId: PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT
-* imageUrl: /static/advanced-stream/d1yP5oa8zTU.jpg
+* imageUrl: /static/advanced-stream/jn3Y90l2bLE.jpg

 ---